klaviyo-labs/Pet-Party-Planner/README.md

 ### OAuth Connection Flow

-Please ensure you are signed into the correct Klaviyo account before spinning up the app.

 This app starts the OAuth flow in the Klaviyo UI with the code living in the client application.
 The install URL defaults to `http://localhost:3000/dashboard`, and the settings URL is `http://localhost:3000/settings`.

 The [`OAuthSetup.ts`](/src/app/components/KlaviyoIntegration/OAuthSetup.ts) file contains the code for starting the onboarding flow.